Skip to content

 2. Make an on-chain deposit according to the Mech’s payment model.

-3. Choose a method for sending the request;
+3. Choose a method for sending the request (on-chain or off-chain).

 4. Send the request.